FAQ

 How long does the process last?

-A fitting lasts a good 4 hours assuming you are using cleats.
-If you are using or want aerobars, then allow around 4.5 hours.
+A fitting lasts around 6 hours assuming you are using cleats.
+If you are using or want aerobars, then allow up to an hour extra.

 What should I bring with me?

-Bring your shoes, your bike, a pair of shorts and a close-fitting top.
+Bring your shoes, your bike, cycling shorts and a close-fitting top.

 What if I would like a second bike fitted?